>> Watch video

 The 30-minute conversation by financial inclusion experts on recently conducted research around young people and youth in Africa features a case-study exchange with Ehiakhumen Destiny, a university student and budding music producer from Benin City, Nigeria.
 Destiny shares with the panel researchers how he balances university studies with his quest to become a successful music industry professional.

-Experts pose questions to 20-year-old Destiny on different aspects of his day to life, including use of digital banking services for personal and professional use.
+Experts pose questions to 20-year-old Destiny on different aspects of his daily life, including use of digital banking services for personal and professional use.
 He tells researchers during the webinar how he starts and finances his music business (04:23).
 His insights highlight just how much digital channels matter during a pandemic like coronavirus, as young people in Africa navigate their future, how they earn money, spend it, save and grow their business or form a household.

 Case analysis follows the interview, with a look at pre-Covid-19 research on young people, starting with analysis of data at micro and macro levels (08:25).
 The panel then looks at what happens when a shock like Covid-19 happens (09:20).
 Participants also explore how external shocks can affect gender roles (18:01) as well as financial diaries and intra-family cash flows in times of shocks.
 (24:30).
 The video concludes with a talk on capabilities and support needed for youth and young people in a digital age (27:38).